pintergreg/software-engineering/lectures/project.md

     - user story maps
     - with BDD-style acceptance criteria
 - flowcharts
+- first 3 level of C4
-- static and dynamic models of the software (UML)
+- also static and dynamic models of the software (UML)
 - UI mockups

 :::::::::